Amikacin (Oral Inhalation)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience voice changes, pharyngitis, mouth irritation, muscle pain, joint pain, back pain, loss of strength and energy, diarrhea, nausea, vomiting, headache, weight loss, or increased sputum.
-Have patient report immediately to prescriber signs of kidney problems (urinary retention, hematuria, change in amount of urine passed, or weight gain), signs of a severe pulmonary disorder (lung or breathing problems like difficulty breathing, shortness of breath, or a cough that is new or worse), coughing up blood, fast breathing, change in balance, dizziness, passing out, tinnitus, hearing loss, hearing changes, difficulty speaking, or chest pain (HCAHPS).
+• Patient may experience voice changes, sore throat, mouth irritation, muscle pain, joint pain, back pain, loss of strength and energy, diarrhea, nausea, vomiting, headache, weight loss, or increased sputum.
+Have patient report immediately to prescriber signs of kidney problems (unable to pass urine, blood in the urine, change in amount of urine passed, or weight gain), signs of a severe pulmonary disorder (lung or breathing problems like difficulty breathing, shortness of breath, or a cough that is new or worse), coughing up blood, fast breathing, change in balance, dizziness, passing out, noise or ringing in the ears, hearing loss, hearing changes, difficulty speaking, or chest pain (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.